alkhe/lambdant/README.md

 `make build` generates ./src/parser.js from ./lang/grammar.g and ./lang/lexer.l.

 `make suite` evaluates each of the scripts in ./examples.

-`node tools/dump file.lm` ouptuts the source, Lambdant ast, and estree ast of a Lambdant script.

-`node tools/compile file.lm` compiles a Lambdant script, printing the Javascript on stdout, can be written to a Javascript file or piped to node

 ## TODO
 - add object and array literals